Ki-Hyun-Park/Curricular_Complexity_Project/README.md

 - As a group of 5 people, we:

-<p>(1).
-Conducted EDA and comparative analysis on 15 major curriculums in UCLA.
+<p> - Conducted EDA and comparative analysis on 15 major curriculums in UCLA.
 These analyses use a variety of visualizations and provide in depth information on degree requirements. </p>

-<p>(2).
-Used Excel and github repository to obtain the relevant data for 15 majors. </p>
+<p> - Used Excel and github repository to obtain the relevant data for 15 majors. </p>

-<p>(3).
-Created variables that could be useful for insights on paths to degrees. ex) “number of hours to degree”, or “number of units to degree” </p>
+<p> - Created variables that could be useful for insights on paths to degrees. ex) “number of hours to degree”, or “number of units to degree” </p>

-<p>(4).
-Web scraped from MyUCLA(online UCLA registrar office) to extract major requirements and course requirements. </p>
+<p> - Web scraped from MyUCLA(online UCLA registrar office) to extract major requirements and course requirements. </p>

-<p>(5).
-Created curriculum mappings to visualize major complexity. </p>
+<p> - Created curriculum mappings to visualize major complexity. </p>